This post may contain affiliate links. Please see my disclosure policy for details.

 There’s also sword fighting, fancy dress and you can get pictures with Jamie and Claire…as cardboard cutouts!

 Make sure you put it in your calendar if you’re about in June.
 It’s a fantastic event for any Outlander fan.
-Click here for more details.
+Click here for more details on the date!

 What else is there to do at the Highland Folk Museum?